How 3M Makes its Money: Revenue Breakdown

 How Does 3M Make its Money?

-3M is a diversified science and technology company that manufactures thousands of products across industrial, safety, transportation, electronics, consumer, and healthcare end markets.
-Known for iconic products like Post-it Notes and Scotch tape, 3M operates through three business segments after spinning off its healthcare division (Solventum) in April 2024.
-The company has been undergoing a major transformation — resolving significant litigation over PFAS chemicals and combat earplugs, simplifying its organizational structure, and refocusing on its core industrial and consumer businesses.
+3M is a diversified science and technology company that manufactures thousands of products across industrial, safety, transportation, electronics, and consumer end markets.
+Known for iconic products like Post-it Notes and Scotch tape, 3M is really an advanced materials company — its core expertise is developing adhesives, abrasives, films, and specialty chemicals that solve specific problems no one else can.

 3M (MMM) Business Model